olendorf/code4lib2016_materials/README.md

-# code4lib2016_materials
-Materials For the Code4Lib2016 workshop Publishing Research with Knitr and Shiny
+# Publishing Research With Knitr And R

+---

+## Code4Lib 2016 Workshop

+***

+This workshop introduces the participants the fundementals of literate programming using the R Statistical Package, the Knitr Package and Shiny.